georgi0u/ml_experiments/README.md

 ## Checkpoint 2

-Investigate a bit of cross entropy cost fucntion
+Investigate a bit of cross entropy cost function

 ## Checkpoint 3